microsoft/app-camp/docs/aad/A01-begin-app.md

 ### Step 5: Expose an API

 The Northwind Orders app is a full stack application, with code running in the web browser and web server.
-The browser application accesses data by calling a web API on the server side.
+The server code will validate each call from the browser using Azure Active Directory.
 To allow this, we need to expose an API in our Azure AD application.
 This will allow the server to validate Azure AD access tokens from the web browser.

 Select "Expose an API" 1️⃣ and then "Add a scope"2️⃣.
 Scopes expose an application's permissions; what you're doing here is adding a permission that your application's browser code can use it when calling the server.